yujieho/Second_Laplacian_Eigenvalue/README.md

-#### :round_pushpin: Demonstration
+##### :round_pushpin: Demonstration

-For the results, the eigenvector cut the down-sampled version of image into 2 parts, the part with read filter and the remain part.
+For the results, the eigenvector cut the down-sampled version of image into 2 parts: the part with read filter and the remain part.

 :pencil2: `images/cat.jpg`, left: original image, right: result image with size 90 * 140.